Conduct and Safety Policies

 Acceptable Conduct

-Patrons are not permitted to disturb other library users, conduct themselves in a disorderly or offensive manner or engage in behavior that is judged to be dangerous or threatening or staff, the public, library premises or property.
-A patron demonstrating unacceptable behavior may be restricted from the library and from the use of the library facilities.
-Those who are unwilling to leave or do not leave within a reasonable amount of time, after being instructed to do so by the staff, will be subject to the law.
+Patrons are not permitted to disturb other library users, conduct themselves in a disorderly or offensive manner or engage in behavior that is judged to be dangerous or threatening to staff, the public, library premises or property.
+Violation of any local, state or federal law is not allowed.

 Patrons who cause damage to library premises or property may be charged with repair or replacement costs.

-Patrons who attempt to steal material from the Library may be charged with a criminal offense.
+Patrons who attempt to steal material from the Library may be charged with repair or replacement costs.

 Safety